How hearing works?

 Changes in your hearing

 Hearing loss is a common problem and can affect anyone.
-As we get older, naturally our hearing changes.
-This can be a gradual process, you may not even know that you’ve lost some of your hearing or recognise the symptoms.
+As they get older, naturally their hearing changes.
+This can be a gradual process, they may not even know that they’ve lost some of their hearing or recognise the symptoms.

-Hearing loss commonly comes from changes in the inner part of your ear, but can also arise from changes in the middle ear or along the nerve pathways.
-Understanding how your hearing works and the causes of hearing loss can help you protect your hearing for the future or address ways of correcting hearing impairment which hearing aids could be option to consider.
+Hearing loss commonly comes from changes in the inner part of the ear, but can also arise from changes in the middle ear or along the nerve pathways.
+Understanding how hearing works and the causes of hearing loss can help you protect your loved one's hearing for the future or address ways of correcting hearing impairment

 Balance and your ears